 RAG Metrics Checklist

-Use this list to keep evaluation practical and actionable.
+Use this list to keep RAG evaluation practical, diagnosable, and tied to production behavior.

 Keep this in mind

-RAG evaluation is valuable only when it points to an engineering response.
+RAG evaluation is valuable only when it points to an engineering response: improve documents, metadata, chunking, retrieval, reranking, answer policy, citations, refusals, permissions, or monitoring.

-The goal is not a perfect benchmark.
-The goal is a knowledge system that gets easier to improve every week.
+The goal is not a perfect benchmark or one blended score.
+The goal is a grounded knowledge system that gets easier to improve every week and remains safe as sources, users, and deployment constraints change.

 Work With MythyaVerse